ContactVault Logo ContactVault ALPHA v.1.0

 • Content Security Policy and frame protections.

-• HSTS and secure cookies where applicable.
+• HSTS and secure cookies where applicable, including strict applicant-session cookies.

 • Server‑side input validation and templating with auto‑escaping.